Koundinya-Git/omni-dashboard/README.md

 npm run tauri build
 ```

-The system will compress everything and place your installer in: `src-tauri/target/release/bundle/msi/`
+The system will compress everything and place your installer in: `src-tauri/target/release/bundle/msi/`.
+Or if you are too lazy, get our latest release binaries (.exe only though for now).

 ---